FREQUENTLY ASKED QUESTIONS (FAQ'S)

 I have some further questions.
 Can I e-mail you about them?

-If you have further questions about my services, please call my office at 416-785-8046 and we’ll be happy to help you.
+If you have further questions about my services, please call my office at 416-785-8046 and my assistant will be happy to help you.